 In April 2009 the group formed a committee and changed name to Friends of East Point in response to the threat of a canal development cutting through East Point at the barbeque and recreation area.
 The proposed development included a marina in Ludmilla Creek for super yachts, medium density accommodation in the Breezeway, and a Four Star Hotel at East Point.

 Later that year as a result of the group's campaign to protect the reserve and a lack of community support the proposed marina development was scrapped in favour of maintaining the reserve's natural and social values.

 The Breezeway is located at East Point Reserve located off Colivas Road, opposite Lake Alexander.
 It forms an important habitat corridor for many bird species and wallabies.

 I am feeling good about doing voluntary work.
 It's great to help, to be part of and, as a result, to see an area of disturbed and damaged nature being slowly transformed back into a diverse and healthy habitat of native flora and fauna.
 It is also uplifting to work along like-minded people, share ideas among the group members and also have the occasional little nibbles and drinks with the group.
-Matthias Paul
+Mathias Paul

 © 2016 Landcare NT